Navdy-Hackers/Navdy-Hackers.github.io/mobile-apps.md

 1. Download .apk from above source
 2. Uninstall existing Navdy app (this step was necessary for me, but you can try to skip it first)
-3. Copy .apk to your phone and run it to install
+3. Copy .apk to your phone, allow installation from unknown sources, and run the .apk to install